MBTI 4 Functions of ENFP & ENFJ (4b)

 • as Dominant

-It looks to identify what is moral by identifying what others value, then reenforce those values as a way of keeping the peace in their external environment.
+It wants to understand what’s moral by identifying what others value, then re-enforce those values as a way to keep the peace in their external environment.

 Fe-dom monologue: “I will make those around me feel comfortable & happy in a cohesive manner, by identifying what we are all mutually striving for.”

-SARCASTIC Version: You’re the empathic charmer who can get anyone to do anything for you because it’s “for their won good
+SARCASTIC Version: You’re the empathic charmer who can get anyone to do anything for you because it’s “for their own good

 It shows up as the urge to apply one’s understanding of a given situation in a way that will satisfy the needs & desires of others.